franglais125/apt-update-indicator/README.md

 ## Changes

+### v8
+- Use gnome-software or update-manager to apply updates

 ### v7
 - Change the default terminal to xterm
 - Use `pkcon refresh` as the default command to check for updates